 Disaster Ready: Preparing for the Worst

 Weather-related disasters can alter a family’s normal routine with little warning.
-With severe storm season here, the Oklahoma State Department of Health (OSDH) encourages families to create a plan.
+The Oklahoma State Department of Health (OSDH) encourages families to create a plan.

 OSDH suggest families to have a basic, 72-hour emergency kit and include important items such as water, snacks, first-aid kit, flashlight, batteries, cash, prescription medicine and important paperwork.

 Parents can help reduce the effect of disasters on children by adding a few simple kid-friendly supplies like books, games, a favorite toy or comfort item and medical items like infant/child fever reducer to the kit.
 Those with babies should consider a three-day supply of formula, diapers, antibacterial wipes, non-perishable baby food and sealable plastic bags for soiled items.

 Scott Sproat, director of the Emergency Preparedness and Response Service at OSDH, reminds families to also consider medical conditions and any unique needs as well.

 “If you have, or care for someone, with a disability or functional needs, it’s especially important to include needed supplies, equipment and medications as part of your planning efforts,” said Sproat.
 “If evacuating from the home is necessary, it is important to take medication and specialty equipment such as hearing aids, oxygen, a wheelchair, diabetic supplies, food for a special diet or supplies for a service animal.”